m4b0/m4b0.github.io/_posts/2020-04-18-easing-stress-in-anxious-times.md

-If you’re feeling unfocused or anxious during the day, take eight minutes and just breathe, observing your passing thoughts without judgment and bringing your attention back to your breath when those thoughts grab your attention.
-If you become distracted, re-focus back to your next breath.
+If you’re feeling unfocused or anxious during the day, take eight minutes and just breathe, observing your passing thoughts without judgment and bringing your attention back to your breath when those thoughts grab your attention. **If you become distracted, re-focus back to your next breath**.
 Try it.
 There’s no right or wrong way to practice.

 **Eat and Sleep Well**